teotimepacreau/bookshelf/readme.md

 - working with ES Modules
 - loading asynchronously ES Modules thanks to the import('') function
 - passing data from backend to frontend
-- using Vite for frontend to benefits of Hot Module Replacement and imports logic
+- using Vite for frontend to benefits of Hot Module Replacement and imports every module in one JS file logic
 - HTML <template> functionnality

 ## In-depth details of the project :
 ### Backend